srmadscience/voltdb-javacache/README.md

 Once you have a cache you can use all the methods defined in [javax.Cache](https://github.com/jsr107/jsr107spec/blob/master/src/main/java/javax/cache/Cache.java)

+## Interesting bits

+### 'all' methods

+For 'all' methods we launch each requesy individually and the use a callback to count and manage the responses

+### 'invoke' methods

+For 'invoke' methods we load the class files containing the EntryProcessor code into VoltDB prior to excution.

 ## Known Limitations

 ### Sync operations